 CASES: Great Plains events with no Midwest tornadoes

 There are many more examples that could be placed into this category, but I'm showing two to illustrate the comparison.

 May 10, 2010

 May 23, 2008: Surface boundary existed in the Midwest, but meridional flow was in place over the Plains with little upper support to the east.

-If all three of those conditions exist, the surface boundary in the Midwest might provide an intriguing secondary storm chasing target.
+If all three of those conditions exist, the surface boundary in the Midwest might provide an intriguing secondary storm photography target.

 |Good post, Dan.
 I enjoy reading your blog and exploring your website. |